DavidBerdik/InfiniDrive/README.md

 - InfiniDrive does not fully support error detection or correction. (**Note:** As of v1.0.3, minimal support for error detection is present to guard against Google Drive's 1x1 image bug.
 See [issue #17](https://github.com/DavidBerdik/InfiniDrive/issues/17#issuecomment-507069576) for more information.)

 ## Can I contribute?
-Yes!
+~~Yes!
 If you are interested in helping build InfiniDrive, feel free to submit a pull request.
-Bug reports are also appreciated.
+Bug reports are also appreciated.~~
+Unfortunately, InfiniDrive is no longer maintained and therefore contributions in the form of pull requests or bug reports will not be accepted.
+If you have used InfiniDrive or one of our other projects and would like to show your appreciation in the form of a monetary contribution, you may do so [here](https://www.paypal.com/donate?hosted_button_id=65ULHDRQNPP9N).

 ## Disclaimer
 InfiniDrive was developed as a proof-of-concept project.
 Although an effort has been made to ensure that any data stored using InfiniDrive will have its integrity maintained, there is no guarantee a lurking edge case did not slip through our testing.
 By trusting your data's integrity to InfiniDrive, you assume all responsibility if it fails.